 SECTION 5.
 ENTERTAINMENT COMMITTEE.
 The Entertainment Committee, in cooperation with the House Committee, shall arrange through the Manager such dinners, dances and other social functions as in its judgment would be conducive to the welfare of the Club and the pleasure of its members.

 SECTION 7.
 MEMBERSHIP COMMITTEE.
-The Membership Committee, whose chairman shall be the Rear Commodore, shall consist of five (5) members (including the chairman) who have been in good standing with the Club for at least one year.
-The Committee shall meet at the discretion of the chairman at least six (6) time a year to review all application.
+The Membership Committee, whose chairman shall be the Rear Commodore, consists of at least two (2) (including the chairman) who have been in good standing with the Club for at least one year.
+The Committee shall meet at the discretion of the chairman at least six (6) times a year to review all applications.
 After review, the Committee will report to the Board of Directors their action or lack of action on all applications.
 For those they have acted on, they will recommend either acceptance or rejection.
 The final decision, however, belongs to the Board of Directors.
 All proceedings of the Membership Committee and the Board of Directors upon any proposal for membership and all communications received by them in relation thereto shall be regarded as confidential, and shall not be disclosed except to state their final action thereon.

 SECTION 8.
 DOCK AND MOORING COMMITTEE.
 The Dock and Mooring Committee shall have control of all operational matters pertaining to the docks, sailing facilities and moorings under the Club’s jurisdiction.